Introduction to Map object in JavaScript

 items.set(true, 'Boolean')

-The set() method is chainable, which means you can combine multiple set() calls together, as shown below:
+The set() method is chainable, allowing you to combine multiple set() calls:

 const user = new Map()